hassaan4584/Eat-Takeaway/README.md

 * The app contains a Network Layer created on top of URLSession
 * The app contains a Mock Network Layer used for writing UnitTests
 * SwiftLint has been used to standardize coding style.
+* SDWebImage package has been added using SwiftPackageManager